bregman-arie/devops-exercises/README.md

 <details>
 <summary>What are the benefits of DevOps?
 What it can help us to achieve?</summary><br><b>

-You should mention some or all of the following:

   * Collaboration
   * Improved delivery
   * Security
   * Speed
   * Scale
   * Reliability

-Make sure to elaborate :)
 </b></details>

 <details>